How NOT to Visit Poas Volcano!

 I was so stoked that I had found a tour that only promised breakfast and a volcano.
 For some reason, all of the tours are determined to spend the 2 most likely blue-sky-morning-hours at a coffee farm rather than immediately heading to the Poas Volcano, NOTORIOUS for being shrouded in clouds.
 After eating a small breakfast of rice and beans and cheese and strawberry yogurt, my tour dude arrived at ~7:10am and I jumped into the shuttle with several other folks.
 We made a couple more hotel stops to pick up guests and then …. were informed we were going to a coffee farm.
 I was silently fuming.
 Relieved, at least, that he promised only 30 minutes there, I tried to shove my frustrations below the surface.
 We arrived at the Doka coffee cafe + farm, which in actuality is a gift shop and a viewing platform because you are not allowed into the field.
 Suffered through a painfully familiar, drawn out, and bilingual explanation of coffee harvest and processing.
 Was very happy when we got back on the bus.

 Next stop was breakfast.
 I knew this was coming, but I didn’t really think it would be a stop of its own.
 Pulled off the mountain to a small restaurant where we were nearly the only patrons (a god send).
 I ordered the gallo pinto breakfast: rice and beans, plantain, farm cheese, fried egg.
 Delicious, passed on the cheese though, a bit too farm-y tasting for me.
-Sat next to the German couple and made some good chit chat about Koln, Berlin, and my 5th grade German exchange trip.
-Honestly surprised myself with my capacity for extraversion this morning.
 During breakfast we were informed that we would be making yet ANOTHER stop on the way to the volcano, to try strawberries, wine, and cheese.
 Thankfully, a British lady who was also panicking about the volcano cloudiness requested we do that on the way back, and Fila rearranged our plans (my hero).

 This move turned out to be huge, because upon arrival to the crater (after a small 0.5 mile walk up a slightly inclined paved path), we were able to view the crater for all of 5 minutes before it got totally socked in for the rest of the hour and a half that we were there.
 After it disappeared, I started the hike over to Lake Botos, an extinct crater with a turquoise lagoon.
 Again, another well paved path through a damp volcanic jungle, passing Ticos in parkas.
-I was particularly tickled by a family consisting of a mother in a fur trimmed coat and Russian fur hat and a father pulling the daughter wearing fur hat behind him upon a 2 foot tall horse on wheels.
+I was particularly tickled by a family consisting of a mother in a fur-trimmed coat and Russian fur hat and a father pulling the daughter-wearing-fur-hat behind him upon a 2 foot tall horse on wheels.
 Botos was super socked in.
-I hung around for like 15 minutes before my impatience overwhelmed me, and I walked back to the crater to see if it had come back out to play.
+I hung around for like 15 minutes before I gave up, and walked back to the crater to see if it had come back out to play.
 Another 15 minutes of waiting with no yield, so I returned to the parking lot, hoping that others had had the same inkling and wouldn’t mind an earlier return journey.
 I was wrong there, and we didn’t leave until 11:30 am (about 1.5 hours after seeing 5 minutes of crater – eye roll).

 In Conclusion